 Star Wars and Evil Dead are the two movies that I will always remember seeing for the first time.
 They have had such a massive influence on me.

-I’ll leave Star Wars for another day.
+I will leave Star Wars to another day.

 Let me tell you the tale of The Evil Dead.